-The Northeast Dairy Business Innovation Center (DBIC) has five objectives for supporting dairy farmer and processors to reach consumers through activities related to consumer preferences and market appeal.
+The Northeast Dairy Business Innovation Center (NE-DBIC) has five objectives for supporting dairy farmer and processors to reach consumers through activities related to consumer preferences and market appeal.
 These projects include:

 - Understanding the Consumer: Marketing and Branding